Mass Move and rename - Move, copy, append or link Multiple files using wildcard patterns.

 Multiple Pattern Pairs

-Multiple from -- to pattern pairs may be specified by omitting the pattern pair on the command line, and entering them on the standard input, one pair per line.
+Multiple from -- to pattern pairs can be specified by omitting the pattern pair on the command line, and entering them on the standard input, one pair per line.
 (If a pattern pair is given on the command line, the standard input is not read.)
 Thus,

 would rename "a" to "b" and "c" to "d".